 Testimony of the Day

 Hi Maria!
 I’m Alexis.
-Military wife, mother of a six year old boy, and 3 year old girl.
+Military wife, mother of a six-year-old boy, a 3-year-old girl.
 My husband is deployed right now.
 This all started after Christmas of 2010.

 I was horrified to see a picture of myself during the holidays looking like a blob.
 This particular holiday I had put on at least 10lbs.
 10 LBS! over the course of 2 weeks.
 I had told myself after having my daughter the year before, and even after having my son in ’08 (I was 301 when I went into the hospital to have him), that I was going to be what I should be, what I deserve to be, for the children, for my husband, for myself.
 Everything ended up being a constant struggle of starvation and binge eating that was getting me nowhere fast.
 I’ve always been huge.
 I can remember at the beginning of middle school tipping the scales at 200.
 But, that picture was it for me.
 No more.

 I started out with weight watchers.
 People lose weight on this program, right?
 I was losing some weight but just not as quickly as I had hoped to.
 I ran across a company that has some pretty great products with people having amazing results!
-After seeing what the distributors of these items was telling people to eat, it appeared to me that they were starving themselves to get the results so quickly.
-I still bought into the company, but applied my own ways of eating.
-Healthy Whole Grains with lots of fruits and veggies along with all fat free items!
+After seeing what the distributors of these items were telling people to eat, it appeared to me that they were starving themselves to get the results so quickly.
+I still bought into the company but applied my own ways of eating.
+Healthy Whole Grains with lots of fruits and veggies along with all fat-free items!
 That year in 8 months I lost 50 lbs.
 Not bad right?
 But I always craved, always longed for cake, chocolate, potato chips!
-I fell right back in to my old patterns and put on 30 lbs 🙁
+I fell right back into my old patterns and put on 30 lbs 🙁

 I had pains.
 Carpel tunnel mostly.
 I swore my bed was made out of rocks and cursed the day I bought the stupid thing.
 I woke up every morning feeling like I had been beaten.
 Then came (what I swear was gall bladder pain) acid reflex, It just wasn’t coming up, it was sitting there burning in my stomach area?
 Oh, I call it the great pain… for hours I would sit and cry, sometimes it would bring me to the point of vomiting.
 I was prescribed one of those pain go away quickly meds.
 It worked, but I hated being on meds for the pain.

 To cure PMS is to get rid of the xenoestrogens in your life.
-Xenoestrogens are fat soluble and are stored in the body fat.
-I have many charts what foods to eat and not to eat to balance all of our hormones (testosterone, leptin, ghrelin, thyroid, estrogen, cortisol and others) in my book: Secrets to a Healthy Metabolism.
+Xenoestrogens are fat-soluble and are stored in the body fat.
+I have many charts about what foods to eat and not to eat to balance all of our hormones (testosterone, leptin, ghrelin, thyroid, estrogen, cortisol, and others) in my book: Secrets to a Healthy Metabolism.

 It can take years to get rid of these chemicals out of the body fat.
 You can speed up the process through exercise and sauna because the sweat carries the toxins out.
 Also Estrofactors, from Metagenics, helps speed up this process (click HERE to find).